Shenkito/chat-app-react/README.md

 Whisper is a real-time chat application built using the MERN stack (MongoDB/Mongoose, Express.js, React, Node.js), Socket.IO for real-time communication, TailwindCSS, Daisy UI for styling, Zustand for global state management, and React Hot Toast for error handling.

+## Access the application

+Open your browser and navigate to (https://chat-app-react-are6.onrender.com/) to see the application in action.

 ## Screenshots

 ### Login Page